summer-ventures/Reddit-Project/README.md

 python webscraper.py
 ```
 and you should start seeing datapoints populating the subreddits_user_count collection in the RedditProject database.
-MongoDB Compass has a built-in schema function that displays a histogram of what percentage of what percent
+MongoDB Compass has a built-in schema function that displays a histogram of what percentage of time samples had a certain number of online users.

 Ex: Results after running webscraper.py on the movies subreddit for an hour sampling every minute
 ![](images/Capture1.PNG)
+First graph shows the date and time of the samples.
+Second graph shows the percentage of samples that had certain range of users with the maximum being 17187 and minimum being 15934.
 Notice how there are not 60 different "bars" in the histogram.
-This is because MongoDB schema groups the
+This is because MongoDB schema groups values of number of users that are close together into a single bar
 ![](images/Capture2.PNG)
 ![](images/Capture3.PNG)